-By comparing the outputs of the CMEMS Reanalysis (which assimilates the in situ data) and the vertical profiles of the ARGO floats that were active in the northern Ionian during 2012, we observe that the reanalysis absolute density values are typically larger than float densities (not shown).
+gests the presence of a two-layer structure in the vorticity field in the continental slope area, similar to what was observed in the rotating tank experiments.
+In the central area, as in the rotating tank experiments, no clear two-layer structure occurred in the vorticity field, and the circulation only inverted from cyclonic to anticyclonic motion in the surface layer (Fig. 11a).
+The 1000 m vorticity values are smaller than those at the surface, as the depth of 1000 m is below the velocity zero-crossing level but close to it.
+According to some estimates from the thermal wind relationship (Giuseppe Civitarese, personal communication, 2020), the zero-crossing is situated at a depth of approximately 800 m.
+Consequently, velocities are smaller than those at the surface, resulting in smaller vorticity values, even by 1 order of magnitude.
+By comparing the outputs of the CMEMS reanalysis (which assimilates the in situ data) and the vertical profiles of the Argo floats that were active in the northern Ionian during 2012, we observe that the reanalysis absolute density values are typically larger than float densities (not shown).
 However, the temporal variations in both data sets are consistent.
-Thus, we reconstruct the evolution of the density fields on the continental slope and in the deep area of the northern Ionian Sea using only the data from the CMEMS Reanalysis and compare it with the vorticity variations at the surface and in the deep layer (i.e., 1000 m depth, Fig. 12) over a slightly longer time interval than in Fig. 11.
-From the evolution of the vorticity field in the surface layer and the vertical density distribution in subareas A and B, it is evident that in the open sea, the cyclonic vorticity started decreasing concurrently with the rise of the isopycnals (below 800 m depth) and squeezing of the upper layer, eventually becoming anticyclonic in approximately August 2012 (Fig. 12b).
-Conversely, the upper-layer isopycnals (e.g., 29.2 kg m-3) on the continental slope area deepened, and the anticyclonic vorticity started to decrease, eventually switching to cyclonic circulation due to the dense water sinking and surface layer stretching (Fig. 12a), as mentioned above for the rotating tank experiments.
+Thus, we reconstruct the evolution of the density fields on the continental slope and in the deep area of the northern Ionian Sea using only the data from the CMEMS reanalysis, and we compare it with the vorticity variations at the surface and in the deep layer (i.e., 1000 m depth; Fig. 12) over a slightly longer time interval than in Fig. 11.
+From the evolution of the vorticity field in the surface layer and the vertical density distribution in subareas A and B, it is evident that the cyclonic vorticity started decreasing concurrently with the rise of the isopycnals (below 800 m depth) and squeezing of the upper layer in the open sea, eventually becoming anticyclonic in approximately August 2012 (Fig. 12b).
+Conversely, the upperlayer isopycnals (e.g., $29.2 \text{ kg m}^{-3}$ ) on the continental slope area deepened, and the anticyclonic vorticity started to decrease, eventually switching to cyclonic circulation due to the dense-water sinking and surface-layer stretching (Fig. 12a), as mentioned above for the rotating tank experiments.